ARPOISE/ARpoise/documentation/CreatingAssetBundles.md

 - Assets/Prefabs/RedCube.prefab
 Dependencies: []
 ```
-The tow lines listing the two assets contained, the blue sphere and the red cube are important.
+The two lines listing the two assets contained, the blue sphere and the red cube, are important.
 It is a good idea to keep the manifest around with the asset bundle so you can find out what is in the bundle.

 The actual asset bundle file needs to be uploaded to the web and needs to be made available via http.